THE role of the college president has no parallel in the modern business world.

 The question for presidents and boards is how fast leaders should move on an agenda.
 “Academics has a natural ‘constrainer’ feature built in—peer review, shared governance,” said the president of a public land-grant university.
 “Presidents have to know this and be able to successfully navigate with and against it.”

 Great presidents usually spend time setting the groundwork for change before turning into a more disruptive force.
-Other times presidents need to stabilize the programs or finances before moving on to tackle strategic issues.
+Other times presidents need to stabilise the programmes or finances before moving on to tackle strategic issues.

 Both approaches call for leaders who can stay long enough to have multiple phases to their presidencies.
 John DeGioia, the president of Georgetown University, is an example of a leader who spent his first years in office balancing the university’s books.
 DeGioia then turned in recent years to extending the institution’s international reach and global brand while overseeing a $1.67 billion capital campaign.